sendwithus/competencies/competencies/github.md

 Can safely and securely use git and github.

-Knows the difference between squashing and merging
+Knows the difference between squashing and merging.

+Write well formatted and descriptive commit messages.

-Great at Pull Requests
+Great at Pull Requests.

 ## How do you improve it?